 Applications for programs or universities abroad are available directly from the sponsoring institutions.
-Information about specific programs, including course descriptions, addresses and telephone numbers of the programs, and evaluations from past Yale participants, can be found at the Study Abroad office.
+Information about specific programs and evaluations from past Yale participants are available on the Study Abroad Web site.
 Note that application deadlines differ from program to program and usually also differ from the Yale College committee’s deadline.
 Students are responsible for meeting the deadlines set by the programs they seek to attend, whether those deadlines fall before or after the Yale College committee’s deadline.

 In selecting programs abroad in which to enroll, students should be aware that such programs vary in quality, and some may not be approved for a Year or Term Abroad.
 At a minimum, approved programs must involve full-time work at the university level and must be undertaken during the regular academic year at an institution outside the United States.
 Students should note that programs in the Southern Hemisphere are subject to a different academic calendar, one which extends into the months of June, July, and August.
 With this exception, summer terms do not qualify as part of a Year or Term Abroad.

-A list of programs which have had the approval of the committee in the past and in which Yale students have participated with success is available on the Study Abroad Web site of the Center for International and Professional Experience.
-Students applying to enroll in programs not previously reviewed or approved by the committee may be required to furnish informational literature about the program, course syllabi, or a letter of support from a Yale faculty member familiar with the program.
-The committee evaluates programs primarily on the quality and structure of their academic offerings.
+Students should choose from the list of designated programs available on the Study Abroad Web site.
+Students applying to enroll in programs not previously reviewed or approved may be required to furnish informational literature about the program, course syllabi, or a letter of support from a Yale faculty member familiar with the program.
+The Yale College Committee on the Year or Term Abroad evaluates programs primarily on the quality and structure of their academic offerings.
 Study abroad advisers are available in the Center for International and Professional Experience to assist students in selecting an appropriate program.

 - Course credits Students on a Year Abroad who complete a full program of study for the equivalent of two terms of enrollment at Yale may earn up to nine course credits.
 Students on a Term Abroad who complete a full program of study for the equivalent of one term of enrollment at Yale may earn up to four course credits.
 What the committee considers a full program of study varies from program to program.
 Students should consult with the Study Abroad office to ensure that they are enrolled in a full program abroad.